-the Roman Catholic Bishop and his advisors rejected their requests.
-In August, 1895 an Independent Catholic parish was first established in Buffalo, when this group of parishioners from St. Adalbert’s decided to form a separate church just a block away.
+The Polish community of Buffalo, New York, at the turn of the 20th century, saw a division in its Roman Catholic parishes.
+Throughout the early years of St. Adalbert’s Roman Catholic parish on nearby Stanislaus Street, constant turmoil existed among the Polish congregation.
+Some members were dissatisfied with the Roman Catholic Diocese over who controlled the property and buildings which they had built and maintained through their contributions.
+These discontented souls were forced to decide their own fate when the Roman Catholic Bishop and his advisors rejected their requests.
+In August, 1895 an Independent Catholic parish was established in Buffalo when this group of parishioners from St. Adalbert’s decided to form a separate church just a block away.
 The separation was over a matter of personalities and parish ownership rather than faith and doctrine.

 For the next 15 years, the history of the parish was full of conflict and growth.
-In 1896, a Synod made up of independent parishes in the area and elsewhere, elected Fr.
+In 1896, a synod made up of independent parishes in the area and elsewhere elected Fr.
 Kaminski as their Bishop.
-Under his direction, a magnificent Gothic Cathedral, constructed of Medina sandstone, was erected on the Sobieski Street site and proudly dedicated in 1906.
+Under his direction, a magnificent gothic Cathedral, constructed of Medina sandstone, was erected on the Sobieski street site and proudly dedicated in 1906.

-For almost two years members of Holy Mother of the Rosary Parish celebrated Mass in a German Association’s hall on Genesee St., but determined to get their property back, initiated a lawsuit against the Roman Catholic Diocese of Buffalo.
-These Independents were fortunate to be assisted by a very capable attorney named Henry Bull and Bishop Walker of the Episcopal Diocese of Buffalo.
-In 1915 the NY Court of Appeals ruled unanimously in favor of the Independents and ordered the Roman Catholic Diocese to return the property and pay $23, 924 in rent for the twenty two months during which they occupied the church.
+For almost two years, members of Holy Mother of the Rosary Parish celebrated Mass in a German Association’s hall on Genesee Street, but were determined to get their property back.
+They initiated a lawsuit against the Roman Catholic Diocese of Buffalo.
+These Independents were fortunate to be assisted by a very capable attorney named Henry Bull, and Bishop Walker of the Episcopal Diocese of Buffalo.
+In 1915, the New York State Court of Appeals ruled unanimously in favor of the Independents and ordered the Roman Catholic Diocese to return the property and pay $23, 924 in rent for the twenty two months during which they occupied the church.

 With the problems of a changing neighborhood, the parish reluctantly considered moving from the old eastside of Buffalo to its suburbs.
 This very difficult decision was finally voted upon by the parish membership and implemented in 1992.
-The last Mass was sadly offered in the Sobieski Street Cathedral in October of 1993.
+The last Mass was sadly offered in the Sobieski Street Cathedral in October, 1993.
 A temporary worship site was found at the old Annunciation Church on Clinton Street in Elma, NY until the new Cathedral complex was completed.

-The Holy Mother Of The Rosary Parish welcomes people of all ethnic, racial and social backgrounds.
+The Holy Mother of the Rosary Parish welcomes people of all ethnic, racial, and social backgrounds,